WEEE-Open/pesca/README.md

 #### Preparazione Effettuata tramite Script dei Computer Anarchici

 Run this script after the installation of Xubuntu on the machine preparing it for donation.

-To do that, download the script and change permission with

-    chmod +x pesca.sh

 and run it whit